| Appraisal Service Anywhere In The United States

 conclusion is a major issue and considered the bottom line weakness of

+the process.
 In summary, an automated

 valuation product has a place in the collateral assessment arena.